 After reviewing your case and any requested documentation, the insurance claims adjuster will decide whether to accept your claim.
 If the insurance company accepts your claim, it will try to resolve it by offering you a settlement.
 The settlement should cover your accident-related losses, including medical bills, lost wages, and property damages.
 The insurance company’s goal will be to convince you to settle for as low an amount as possible.
 It is wise not to accept a first settlement – or any settlement, until you have spoken to an attorney.

 Once you say yes, you typically cannot change your mind and reject the offer.
 You will also give up your right to take the at-fault party to court.
 Hiring a lawyer to take care of settlement negotiations for you can prevent you from accepting an unfair offer.
-An auto accident lawyer will evaluate your total past and future losses to give you an estimate of what a fair and full amount of compensation would be.
+A Las Vegas auto accident lawyer will evaluate your total past and future losses to give you an estimate of what a fair and full amount of compensation would be.
 Your attorney can then take over negotiations on your behalf, to make sure the insurance company does not take advantage of you.

 Receive Fair Compensation